About MA4MS

 When was David Ellinger diagnosed with MS?

-David Ellinger was diagnosed with Multiple Sclerosis in 2002.
+David Ellinger was diagnosed with Primary Progressive Multiple Sclerosis in 2002 at age 28 after many years of symptoms.

 How long has David practiced martial arts?

-David began martial arts at age 8.
-His background includes Karate, Capoeira, Judo, Kung Fu, Aikido, and additional martial arts experience developed across many years.
+David began martial arts at age 8 and has experience with Karate, Boxing, Capoeira, Judo, Kung Fu, Aikido, Tai Chi, and other systems.